 - Most people speak English in tourist cities.

-The language seems to be harder than German
+The language seems to be harder than the German language

 - Thanks – Hvala